 Where to sleep in Manchester?

 Manchester has a very good range of accommodation, whether hostels, B & B or more conventional hotels.
 However, the city is experiencing a real boom in the theme of tourist apartments.
 The old factories and industrial buildings are being reconverted to welcome the many tourists who visit this city of North West England more and more.
 Although it is a very easy city to travel, it’s best to stay very close to the heart of the city, Piccadilly Gardens.
 If your stay with be shorter than a day or you wont spend the night in the city, and you wish to get the best of it then Day Use hotels are your best option, allowing you to spend a few hours in relaxing or resting, taking advantage of their facilities to refresh yourself before or after exploring the city.
+If you wish to make Machester your home, check www.propertybuyingteam.co.uk, they are considered one of the best local realtors in terms of house fast buying & selling.

 What to see and do in Manchester?